archlinux/alpm/alpm-compress/README.md

 # }
 ```

-Compression settings default to zstd compression, but you can select other algorithms and levels:
+Compression settings default to zstd compression, but you can select other algorithms and levels.
+Since compression is optional via `None` variant, this library provides unified API to read and write both
+compressed and uncompressed files.

 ```rust
 use alpm_compress::compression::{